ComputelessComputer/gameshield/docs/guide/game-types.md

 generateCaptcha({
   container: document.getElementById('captcha-container'),
-  gameTypes: ['puzzle', 'pattern', 'maze'], // Only use these game types
+  gameTypes: ['pong', 'snake', 'breakout', 'dino-run', 'puzzle', 'pattern', 'maze', 'physics', 'sequence'], // Only use these game types
-  preferredGameType: 'pattern', // Try to use this game type when possible
+  preferredGameType: 'pong', // Try to use this game type when possible
-  excludeGameTypes: ['physics'], // Never use these game types });
+  excludeGameTypes: [], // Never use these game types
+  difficulty: 'medium', // 'easy', 'medium', or 'hard' });
 ```